 If you or a loved one are suffering from an opiate addiction, know this one key fact:You are not alone.
 Opiates are some of the most addictive drugs, and they can cause severe debilitating dependence the first time anyone uses them.
 Often, people judge opiate addiction as a sign of weakness.
 But this couldn’t be further from the truth.
 Opiate addiction is not a personality flaw — it’s the end result of a chronic substance use disorder often initially brought on from completely benign things like a musculoskeletal injury and fulled with repeat trips to the doctor for more and more pills.

 When someone becomes addicted to opiates, the drug — such as heroin, Oxycontin® or another opiate — hijacks the brain’s chemical production.
 As a result, their brain stops making enough of the endorphins needed to feel happy and reduce pain.
 Detox removes these harmful chemicals, so endorphin levels can eventually return back to normal.
 The misery you feel from trying to detox on your own is natural.
 But it’s not the only path toward the addiction-free life you deserve.

-AOD removes the opiates from your brain in the most comfortable way possible.
-Rather than the typical 10-300 days you’d spend self-detoxing, AOD takes about 3 days.
-Just imagine: Over a three-day weekend, you could completely clear the opiates from your body and be ready to begin your new, clean life.
-And because our treatment takes only a few days, you don’t need a long break from your daily life to complete your detox.
+Detox removes the opiates from your brain in the most comfortable way possible.
+Rather than the typical 10-300 days you’d spend self-detoxing, Dr. Locketz approach takes about 28 days.
+Just imagine: Over 28 days you could completely clear the opiates from your body and be ready to begin your new, clean life.
+And because our treatment takes only a few weeks, you don’t need a long break from your daily life to complete your detox.
 Plus, you won’t face the discomfort that causes most people to relapse after a few days when they go it alone.